andrenepomuceno/particle.js/docs/developer-workflows-and-performance.md

 ## Before You Call a Change Done

-Because the project has no automated tests, a solid manual pass should include:
+Because the automated coverage is intentionally focused on headless contracts and performance reporting, a solid manual pass should still include:

 1. one representative scenario reset
 2. one UI interaction path related to your change